jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

         publishedDomainEvents = jexxaTest.getMessageRecorder(DomainEventSender.class); // 2.
 A recorder for DomainEvents published via DomainEventSender
         bookRepository        = jexxaTest.getRepository(BookRepository.class);         // 3.
 Repository managing all books

-        // Invoke all bootstrapping services from main to ensure the same starting point jexxaTest.getJexxaMain().bootstrapAnnotation(DomainService.class);
+        // Invoke all bootstrapping services from the main method to ensure the same starting point jexxaTest.getJexxaMain().bootstrapAnnotation(DomainService.class);
     }